 Tough and durable carbon nanotubes & copolymers

-On the strength of its expertise in nanotechnology, Arkema offers various ranges of carbon nanotubes and acrylic block copolymers capable of imparting excellent properties to thermoplastics.
+On the strength of its expertise in nanotechnology and nanomaterials, Arkema offers various ranges of carbon nanotubes and acrylic block copolymers capable of imparting excellent properties to thermoplastics.

 By modifying the molecular structure of certain polymers on a nanometric scale, it is possible to enhance their mechanical properties while maintaining their light weight.
 Arkema is renowned for its expertise in this field, unique in the world.